Roof Repair in Scranton, PA

 Minor repairs often involve one area, one leak path, or focused flashing work.

-Moderate work may include multiple problem areas, more complex access, or broader corrective repair.
+Moderate work may include more than one aging detail, harder access, or broader corrective repair around a winter-worn transition.

-Major projects often reflect large damaged sections, layered issues, or repair work that is approaching replacement territory.
+Major projects often reflect large damaged sections, layered seasonal-wear issues, or repair work that is approaching replacement territory.

 These are planning ranges for Scranton-area homeowners, not quotes.
 Actual cost depends on roof design, material condition, access, and how much of the surrounding system needs to be opened and corrected.